killerwilmer/kinvey-groups/README.md

 # Why?

-Kinvey does not currently support group management.
+1. Kinvey does not currently support group management via the web console.
-They currently [suggest](https://support.kinvey.com/discussion/200921477/list-groups) creating a custom endpoint to query all groups.
+1. They currently [suggest](https://support.kinvey.com/discussion/200921477/list-groups) creating a custom endpoint to query all groups.
-This endpoint allows the Kinvey Groups web app to securely query your apps groups.
+1. This endpoint allows the Kinvey Groups web app to securely query your apps groups.

 # Security